Pedal Past Poverty Fundraiser Rescheduled for Spring, Open-Air Venue

-Resuming for the ninth year, Partners for Housing (P4H) plans to host its annual Pedal Past Poverty event on Saturday, February 27, 2021, presented by MEI-Total Elevator Solutions.
-This exciting and unique stationary bike race, which has been a key element for P4H to raise funds to help fight homelessness, will convene at its new venue, the Blue Earth County parking structure at the corner of Cherry and Fourth streets in Mankato on Saturday, April 24, 2021.
+Partners for Housing (P4H) has rescheduled its ninth annual Pedal Past Poverty fundraiser.
+Presented by MEI-Total Elevator Solutions, this exciting and unique stationary bike race has been a key element for P4H to raise funds to help fight homelessness.
+The event will convene at its new venue, the Blue Earth County parking structure at the corner of Cherry and Fourth streets in Mankato on Saturday, April 24, 2021.

-“We are so excited to be able to offer this fun and impactful event for our 9th Year!
-Due to all we’ve learned about COVID, we will be making many modifications for next year’s event to ensure the safety of our participants which is at top of mind,” announced Jen Theneman, P4H’s Executive Director.
+“We are excited to be able to offer this fun and impactful event for our 9th Year!
+Due to all we’ve learned about COVID, we will be making many modifications for this year’s event to ensure the safety of our participants which is at top of mind,” announced Jen Theneman, P4H’s executive director.

-“We are looking at staggered heats, careful spacing of the bicycles, the administration of health screenings and sanitizing measures, we’re offering participants the option to compete and participate remotely at a separate location like a home, workplace, church or other, while still bringing the excitement and energy that our riders expect,” Theneman explained.
+“In addition to careful spacing of the bicycles, the administration of health screenings and sanitizing measures, we’re offering participants the option to compete and participate remotely or to have non-riding teams that can fundraise, while still bringing the excitement and energy that our riders look forward to,” Theneman explained.

-This event, which began in 2012, has become popular in the community and is not just for biking enthusiasts.
-Teams of 10 sign up to raise money and their riders from ages 6 – 99 jump on a bike and pedal for a cause.
-Teams are often made up of coworkers, friends, families, church groups or other civic groups who believe in coming together for fun and to make a difference.
+The event, which began in 2012, has become popular in the community and is not just for biking enthusiasts.
+Teams of 10 sign up to raise money and their riders who range in from age 6 – 99 hop on a bike and pedal for a cause.
+Teams are often made up of coworkers, friends, families, church or other civic groups who believe in coming together for fun and to make a difference.
 Prizes are awarded to fastest riders, most funds raised, and to riders and teams with the most spirit.

 Sponsorships are available at various levels.
-Those interested in supporting this event while promoting their business to over 400 participants are encouraged to contact P4H’s main office at 507-387-2115 ext.
-4. Beginning November 1, 2020, teams may register for the event by visiting the website: partnersforhousing.org/pedal.
+Those interested in supporting this event while promoting their business are encouraged to contact P4H’s main office at 507-387-2115 ext.
+4. Volunteers, teams and individual rider/fundraisers may register by visiting the website: partnersforhousing.org/pedal.

 “Although, this year’s challenges and opportunities look different for each family, business and organization, we agree that we all must stand together to support the needy and vulnerable within our own areas of reach and influence,” explained Coralyn Musser, Director of Outreach & Engagement at MEI.